akash-network/helm-charts/README.md

 If you had already added this repo earlier, run `helm repo update` to retrieve the latest versions of the packages.
 You can then run `helm search repo akash` to see the charts.

-## Setting up a new TestNet Full-Node and Provider
+## Setting up a Full-Node and Provider

 Firstly, you need a funded wallet.
 Once you have that export your private key with a password.